Partnership & Grantee Highlights

 Research focusing on investigating the impacts of pesticide pollution on critical organisms, such as honey bees, amphibians, and birds, as well as its broader environmental effects.

-One Hive has supported research on the ecological and environmental impacts of the AltEn facility, in Mead, NE, which has improperly produced ethanol using neonicotinoid-coated seeds.
-The research particularly focuses on investigating the impacts of this practice and the pesticide pollution that resulted on critical organisms, such as honey bees, amphibians, and birds, as well as broader environmental effects.
+One Hive has supported research on the ecological and environmental impacts of the AltEn facility in Mead, NE, which improperly produced ethanol using neonicotinoid-coated seeds.
+The research particularly focuses on investigating the impacts of this practice and the resulting pesticide pollution on critical organisms, such as honey bees, amphibians, and birds, as well as broader environmental effects.

 Despite the closure of the AltEn facility in 2021, ongoing research shows that contaminated forage continues to harm bee colonies and local wildlife.
 Bee colonies struggle to rear queens and experience reduced worker bee longevity.
-Additionally, pesticide residues, especially neonicotinoids, have been detected in honey as well as in tadpoles and inside bird eggs, highlighting ongoing ecological risks and concerns.
+Additionally, pesticide residues, especially neonicotinoids, have been detected in honey, tadpoles, and bird eggs, highlighting ongoing ecological risks and concerns.

 Despite the closure of the AltEn facility in 2021, ongoing research shows that contaminated forage continues to harm bee colonies and local wildlife.
 Bee colonies struggle to rear queens and experience reduced worker bee longevity.
-Additionally, pesticide residues, especially neonicotinoids, have been detected in honey as well as in tadpoles and inside bird eggs, highlighting ongoing ecological risks and concerns.
+Additionally, pesticide residues, especially neonicotinoids, have been detected in honey, tadpoles, and bird eggs, highlighting ongoing ecological risks and concerns.

-The University team has also been proactive in spreading public awareness and informing legislation through extensive outreach.
-This includes town hall meetings, scientific presentations, and active policy training.
-The aim is to inform and engage the community and policymakers about the environmental challenges and necessary mitigation efforts.
+The university team has also been proactive in raising public awareness and informing legislation through extensive outreach, including town hall meetings, scientific presentations, and active policy training.
+The aim is to engage the community and policymakers on environmental challenges and necessary mitigation efforts.

 These collaborative efforts are setting a strong foundation for future environmental stewardship and education.